Springerle/py-generic-project/README.md

 ``.travis.yml``, ``setup.py``, and some others).

-Files with considerable changes you have to merge manually, e.g. by dumping a diff, resetting the affected files, reducing the diffs to the chnages you really want, and then applying the edited diff.
+Files with considerable changes you have to merge manually, e.g. by dumping a diff, resetting the affected files, reducing the diffs to the changes you really want, and then applying the edited diff.
 Note that the easiest way to do such a reset to the last commit is calling ``git stash && git stash drop``.

 Another option is to work with two directories, i.e. clone a copy of your project for the update process,